Kismuz/btgym/README.md

     where m - number of Backtrader Datafeed values: v[-n], v[-n+1], v[-n+2],...,v[0],
     i.e. from n steps back to present step, and every v[i] is itself a vector of m features (open, close,...,volume,..., mov.avg., etc.).
     - in case of n=1 process is obviously POMDP.
-Ensure MDP property by 'frame stacking' or/and employing recurrent function approximators.
+Ensure Markov property by 'frame stacking' or/and employing recurrent function approximators.
     - When n>1 process [somehow] approaches MDP (by means of Takens' delay embedding theorem).

  3. Why Gym, not Universe VNC environment?
     - For algorithmic trading, vnc-type environment should fit better.
     But to best of my knowledge, OpenAI is yet to publish its "DIY VNC environment" kit.
-We'll wait.
+Let's wait.

  4. Why Backtrader library, not Zipline/PyAlgotrader etc.?
     - Those are excellent platforms, but what I really like about Backtrader is clear [to me], flexible  programming logic